-Figure 38-3.
-Initial ICM outgrowth.
-The Initial autgrowth of life ICM rarely shows typical ES colony morphology and often includes many differentiated looking cells.
-When no obvious ES cell-like colonies large enough for dispersion can be located, more time is required before the list colony dispersion can be done.
-[A and 8] The initial ICM outgrowth of two future hES lines.
-At this stage; when the dispersion is alternated, the outgrowth and the PMEF monologyer come up logether, so it is better to wait before dispersion.
-(C) The ICM is ready for dispersion when a colony of ES-like cells is large enough to be dispersed into several pieces, leaving 20 to 50% of the outgrowth on the original place for future regrowth.
-(D) lines transcribe the number of pieces recommended for the dispersion of this colony.
-A narrow capillary, is used, and a small part of the colony is left untouched farrowt.
-Magnification 100x.
+Figure 38-3: Initial ICM outgrowth.
+The Initial outgrowth of the ICM rarely shows typical ES colony morphology and often includes many differentiated looking cells.
+When no obvious ES cell-like colonies large enough for dispersion can be done.
+(A and 8) The initial ICM outgrowth of two future hES lines.
+At this stage, when the dispersion is attempted, the outgrowth and the PMEF monolayer come up logether, so it is better to wait before dispersing.
+(C) The ICM is ready for dispersion when a colony of ES/like cells is large enough to be dispersed into several pieces, leaving 20 to 50% of the outgrowth on the original place for there regrowth.
+(D) lines ranscribe the number of pieces reommended for the dispersion of this colony.
+A narrow capillary is used, and a small part of the colony is left unouched (arrowt).
+Magnification 100x:

 closely; as soon as the zona pellucida thins and is nearly dissolved, move the embryo into the next series of hES cell medium drops.
-Move the embryos through the first antibody drop into the second and third drops; then put the dish into the incubator for 30 minutes.
+Move the embryos through the first antibody drop into the second and third drops, then put the dish into the incubator for 30 minutes.

-- 3. Transfer the embryos through three drops of derivation medium and through three drops of the complement solution as described previously; incubate in the last drop of complement in the CO2 incubator for 15 minutes and check for any "bubbling" trophoblast cells.
+3. Transfer the embryos through three drops of derivation medium and through three drops of the complement solution as described previously; incubate in the last drop of complement in the CO2 incubator for 15 minutes and check

+- for any "bubbling" trophoblast cells.
 If no cells show signs of lysis, or if only a few cells are bubbling, continue the incubation and recheck in five minutes.
-The embryo should be transferred to the drop of derivation medium as soon as all trophoblast cells are lysed or if no new bubbling cells appear after rechecking; the total incubation in complement should not exceed 30 minutes. - 4..
-Gently pass the embryo through the opening of a thinly drawn capillary (about the diameter of the ICM); the lysed trophectoderm cells should detach after 1-2 passes. - Wash the ICM in the drops with derivation medium and place into the prepared well of a four-well plate.
+The embryo should be transferred to the drop of derivation medium as soon as - all trophoblast cells are lysed or if no new bubbling cells appear after rechecking; the total incubation in complement should not exceed 30 minutes. - 4.
+Gently pass the embryo through the opening of a thinly - drawn capillary (about the diameter of the ICM); the lysed trophectoderm cells should detach after 1-2 passes. - Wash the ICM in the drops with derivation medium and place into the prepared well of a four-well plate.
 The ICM should attach within 24 hours.